 God's Strategic Promise-Fulfillment

 God works amazingly to achieve His purposes.
-He allows suffering but brings people through it stronger and more able to work with Him.
+He allows suffering and brings people through it - stronger and more able to work with Him.
 His timetable is perfect.
 Although we cannot make sense of it at the time, He knows how long it takes to do what is necessary.
 He saves people so that they can help to save other people.
 His ability to turn tragedy into triumph is awesome.
-So whatever our situation, we should know that the Lord is at work, in us and in our circumstances.
+So, whatever our situation, we should know that the Lord is at work, in us and in our circumstances.
 We simply need to trust Him.
 As we do, others will see that we really do believe that He is in command of everything, and that He will keep His promises.